EveChen/Insight-Project/README.md

 # Project Idea
-A dashboard to provide the reliability of Amazon reviews for customers to make buying decisions.
-As the user enter the product link, this dashboard will automatically show top 10 most reliable reviews and the least reliable reviews (based on the average helpfulness score, word count and the review history).
+Amazon has over 130+ millions of reviews and ratings for customers to make their buying decisions.
+However, reading reviews, comparing rankings and ratings take time, especially when unreliable products flood the market place by fake reviews and ratings.
+Leveraging 50 GB customer buying records, I create **_a dashboard for Amazon users to check the reliability of a specific product, based on trustworthiness of reviews and ratings_**.

 # Tech Stack